 Promote rail transport at world level with the objective of optimally meeting current and future challenges of mobility and sustainable development,

-Promote interoperability, create new world standards for railways (including common standards with other transport modes),
+Promote interoperability, and as a Standard-Setting Organisation, create new world IRSs (International Railway Solution) for railways (including common solutions with other transport modes),

 Develop and facilitate all forms of international cooperation among Members, facilitate the sharing of best practices (benchmarking),

 Support Members in their efforts to develop new business and new areas of activities,

 Propose new ways to improve technical and environmental performance of rail transport, improve competitiveness, reduce costs.

 The railways remain an institution setting great store by service excellence and openness to progress.

 Over the coming years, they will have to capitalise on these assets in order to survive, win and grow, particularly by:

 - Developing the overall coherence of the rail system at world level

 - Developing strategies and initiatives to improve business performance and increase rail transport investment;

 - Executing and managing projects/activities on non-commercial issues, including research, development and technical efficiency as far as necessary for the topic concerned.